 A friend made a good point.
 Why wrap up the delicious char siu pork in strudel dough when there’s barely any strudel dough (due to my inability to stretch the dough to give me loads of layers)?
 He’s right, but I just felt like it.
 Had I gotten more strudel layers, it would have been better.
 Maybe?
 Yeah, this char siu pork is pretty darn amazing on its own; no need for any kind of wrapper.

-I should have just done my savory strudel with vegetables or seafood, like a spinach artichoke crab or shrimp strudel, or maybe something ‘potatoey’ with cheese and maybe ground meat, BUT, I do have a pineapple cheese strudel; UP NEXT!
+I should have just done my savory strudel with vegetables or seafood, like a spinach crab or shrimp strudel, or maybe something ‘potatoey’ with cheese and maybe beef, BUT, I do have a pineapple cheese strudel; UP NEXT!

 SO, I had a slightly easier time with the dough for the pineapple cheese strudel, as in 2 by 2 feet, which gave me about 3 to 4 layers.
 But, you know the old adage..practice makes perfect, and now that I’ve gotten the technique that I avoided for so long, out of my system, there just might be plenty of strudel making in coming months.
 I’ll do this until I master it and achieve layers upon layers upon layers of flaky love.